lauramanduchi/DeepBlueSea/README.md

 ## SLIC model
 Our SLIC model uses the superpixel segmentation SLIC algorithm ("SLIC Superpixels, Achanta et al., 2010") and apply on top of it a convolutional neural network to classify whether each patch contains a boat.

 To test the SLIC model, download the test images from https://polybox.ethz.ch/index.php/s/0gBtvmVmJyrX8a2 and save the file in data folder.
-Then download the checkpoints of the CNN training https://polybox.ethz.ch/index.php/s/fUwhqZnAhiy6cgF and save the baseline file in experiments folder.
+Then download the checkpoints of the CNN training https://polybox.ethz.ch/index.php/s/fUwhqZnAhiy6cgF and save the baseline file in a folder called `experiments`.
 Select the number of images you want to test in `configs/baseline.jsn` (default is 20).
 Then run `python mains/baseline_tester.py -c configs/baseline.jsn`.
 It will output each image with the predicted mask.